AbstractAvival/Space_Invaders/README.md

 ## Future Work
 I've almost implemented everything I had in mind for this project.
-I will add a title to the MainMenu state so that it doesn't look so empty, change the current images that are used for sprites, and possibly change the audio that is used.
+I still plan to change the current images that are used for the enemy sprites.
 Once that is done, I will consider this a finished project.